 ✓As each step is completed, a notation is automatically recorded in the Signal History table.

-✓The many predefined Operator accessible Codes, Notes and Actions make documenting of each of these steps consistent, accurate and so they will be professionally notated.
+✓The many predefined Operator accessible Codes, Notes and Actions make documenting of each of these steps consistent, accurate, and therefore professionally notated.

-✓An Action Plan List will be displayed on the Signal Processing screen showing the Operator all of the Action Steps that will be required to properly handle the current Alarm Signal.
+✓An Action Plan List will be displayed on the left side of the Signal Processing screen showing the Operator all of the Action Steps that will be required to properly handle the current Alarm Signal.

 ✓An Action Plan tab will be displayed on the Signal Processing screen describing for the Operator the currently required Action Step.

-✓A predefined Dialog may also be displayed on the Signal Processing screen to tell the Operator exactly what he/she should say when speaking to a Contact during a Verification, Dispatch, or Notification procedure.
+✓A predefined Dialog (scripted text) may also be displayed on the Signal Processing screen to inform the Operator as to what (exactly) she/he should say when speaking to a Contact during a Verification, an official for Dispatch, or a responsible person for the Notification procedure.

 ✓As with all Alarm Signals, when each Action Step is completed, a notation is automatically recorded in the Signal History table.

 ❑Start Processing Alarms: When the current Workstation in not available to Process Alarm Signals, as shown in the illustration below, the MKMSCS logo appears in the top left of the Desktop.

 Signal Processing lighted button indicates that this is an active alarm processing Workstation

 •The Micro Key Solutions™ Globe Icon (see the mouse pointer in the top illustration above and below) on the top left of the MKMSCS Central Station Monitoring dialog will change structure and intermittently flash Amber and Green (see the mouse pointer in the illustration immediately above and below) to indicate that this is an active alarm processing Workstation.